PawelSpoon/EnergyMeter/README.md

 create database home
 use home

+due to memory limitations i did resize two years to one month.
-CREATE RETENTION POLICY "two_years" ON "home" DURATION 104w REPLICATION 1
+CREATE RETENTION POLICY "two_years" ON "home" DURATION 8w REPLICATION 1 CREATE RETENTION POLICY "ten_years" ON "home" DURATION 560d REPLICATION 1

 create user grafana with password '<passwordhere>' with all privileges grant all privileges on home to grafana